 While most of solar LM (conditionally 98-99%) is synthesized inside the Sun, a small part (less then 2%) is synthesized in the photosphere and corona.
-This part is a fast Du, synthesized in the same way as a slow one, mainly from pp neutrinos.
-Fast Du does not slow down and leaves the sun freely.
-However, some of the fast Du can combine in the corona with the slow Du, Tt, giving the output of Tt, Hx.
-This synthesis should be accompanied by radiation with an energy of 3.5-3.6 keV.
+This part is a fast Du, synthesized in the same way, mainly from pp neutrinos.
+Fast Du leaves the Sun as part of the solar wind.
+However, some of it connects in the corona with slow Du, Tt, giving the output Tt, Hx.
+And this synthesis is accompanied by radiation with an energy of 3.5-3.6 keV.